dan-leo/masters/thesis/v8/thesis.md

 ### Battery longevity

-Similarily, the battery longevity can be estimated for each telemetry type, including differently-sized UDP transmissions, Echo, COPS, eDRX and PTAU.
+Similarly, the battery longevity can be estimated for each telemetry type, including differently-sized UDP transmissions, Echo, COPS, eDRX and PTAU.
 In \S\ref{res_battery}, battery longevity is estimated in years using the mean measured and UE reported values obtained in Appendix \ref{appendix_battery_MT} and \ref{appendix_battery_RT}.

 ## Field Test Captures